Munich to Vienna by train Munich to Vienna by train

 Where to Buy Tickets

-You can buy tickets directly from the train operators’ websites. ÖBB (Austrian Federal Railways) is a key provider for this route, offering booking options for Railjet daytime trains and Nightjet overnight services.
-Deutsche Bahn‘s website also sells tickets for this route, and WESTbahn provides an online booking option with competitive pricing.
+You can buy tickets directly from the train operators’ websites.
+Passengers can book train tickets up to 6 months in advance, and booking early often results in lower prices. ÖBB (Austrian Federal Railways) is a key provider for this route, offering booking options for Railjet daytime trains and Nightjet overnight services.
+Deutsche Bahn’s website also sells tickets for this route, and WESTbahn provides an online booking option with competitive pricing.
 If you prefer in-person assistance, ticket offices are another reliable choice.

 Ticket Offices